quotient-im/libQuotient/README.md

 to make a recursive check out of that project (in this case, Quaternion) and update the library submodule (also recursively) within the appropriate branch.
-Be mindful of API compatibility restrictions: e.g., Quaternion 0.0.95 will not build with the master branch of libQuotient.
+Be mindful of API compatibility restrictions: e.g., Quaternion 0.0.95 will not build with the `dev` branch of libQuotient.

 Tags consisting of digits and periods represent released versions; tags ending with `-betaN` or `-rcN` mark pre-releases.
-If/when packaging pre-releases, it is advised to replace a dash with a tilde.
+If/when packaging pre-releases, it is advised to replace this dash with a tilde.

 The following commands issued in the root directory of the project sources:
 ```shell script